Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncGroup.md

 Schema                      :
 ```

-This command gets information about all the Azure SQL Database Sync Group assigned to an SQL Azure database.
+This command gets information about all the Azure SQL Database Sync Groups assigned to an Azure SQL Database.

 ### Example 2: Get information about an Azure SQL Database Sync Group
 ```